 - (2) the average annual monetary value of all food sold during the 3-year period preceding the applicable calendar year was less than $500,000, adjusted for inflation.

+The FSMA adjusted for inflation cut offs can be found on the FSMA Inflation Adjusted Cut Offs page.
 Additional information to assist you in determining if you are a qualified facility, including the inflation adjusted cut offs for all of the FSMA rules can be found on the Qualified Facility Attestation page.

 What does it mean for me if I attest that I am a qualified facility?

 Qualified facilities are exempt from implementing a food safety plan (i.e., the hazard analysis and risk-based preventive controls requirements in 21 CFR part 507, subpart C and E), and instead follow the modified requirements in 21 CFR 507.7.

 Facilities that do not attest that they are a qualified facility do not meet the requirements for an exemption from having a food safety plan.